Image art by Jonan Everett

 There it is.
 You simply need to identify who you are, what your status is as a taxpayer, and who else is involved here (such as the people you will be claiming as dependents).

-You will also provide all your incomes from whatever sources.
+You will also provide all your income from whatever sources.
 Some, such as self-employment, will require you to complete another form.

 Then you will make adjustments to income for a few things, like an IRA contribution or student loan interest.
-This will get you to your adjusted gross income, or AGI.
+This will get you to your adjusted gross income (AGI).

 You will see if the sum of your potential itemized deductions — taxes, mortgage interest, etc. — is larger or smaller than your standard deduction.
-You will claim an exemption for yourself and each of your dependents.
-Taking these off of your AGI gets you to your taxable income, and you looked up the tax.
+Taking these off of your AGI gets you to your taxable income, then you look up the tax.

-You also checked to see whether you had any credits and deducted them from your tax liability.
+You also check to see whether you have any credits and deduct them from your tax liability.

-Then you determined whether you owed anything additional, such as self-employment tax or an individual responsibility payment.
-Adding these in got you to your bottom line — your total tax liability.
+Then you determine whether you owe anything additional, such as self-employment tax or an individual responsibility payment.
+Adding these in gets you to your bottom line — your total tax liability.

-You compared this to the total of all of your payments to see if you owe the government — or if they owe you.
+You compare this to the total of all of your payments to see if you owe the government — or if it owes you.
 You probably see that a tax refund is merely an indication that you had too much money withheld; and that if you owe money, you were merely under-withheld.

 Now that you have a basic understanding — and less fear — perhaps it’s a good time to look at some next steps.
 One would be to consider adjusting your withholding so that you won’t be in a position of either owing a lot or getting a large refund next year.